nslee333/nslee333/README.md

  I'm a full-stack software engineer and community organizer based in Central Oregon.

- I do mostly fullstack development, play around with Linux and help organize [Deschutes Tech Guild](https://benddevops.org/)
+ I do mostly fullstack development, play around with Linux and help organize [Deschutes Tech Guild](https://www.meetup.com/deschutes-tech-guild/)

  If you're a software engineer or an entrepreneur I'd love to hear what you're working on, feel free to shoot me an email or connect with me on [LinkedIn](https://www.linkedin.com/in/nslee333/).

+ I also offer mentorship in CS, Coding, Learning & Study, Time Management, and Freelancing.
+If you're interested in hearing more please contact me via email.

 ---